-In January 2021, July 2021 and July 2022, we entered into separate, privately negotiated exchange agreements to modify the conversion terms with certain holders of our Convertible Notes.
+In January 2021, July 2021 and July 2022, we entered into separate, privately negotiated exchange agreements to modify the conversion terms with certain holders of our the 2019 Convertible Notes and 2020 Convertible Notes.
 Under the terms of these exchange agreements, in January 2021, July 2021 and July 2022, the holders exchanged approximately \$126.1 million of 2019 Convertible Notes, \$201.1 million of 2019 Convertible Notes and 2020 Convertible Notes, and \$98.1 million of 2020 Convertible Notes, respectively, in aggregate principal amount held by them for an aggregate of 3,906,869 shares, 5,992,217 shares and 3,027,018 shares, respectively, of common stock we issued.
-In accordance with FASB ASC Topic 470-20, "Debt - Debt with substantive conversion feature offer.
+In accordance with FASB ASC Topic 470-20, "Debt - Debt with Conversion and Other Options," or ASC 470-20, we accounted for the exchange as an induced conversion based on the short period of time the conversion offer was open and the substantive conversion feature offer.
 We accounted for the conversion of the debt as an inducement by expensing the fair value of the shares that were issued in excess of the original terms of the Convertible Notes.